0xPolygonMiden/miden-client/bin/miden-cli/README.md

 ### Using the CLI

-Before having a fully-functioning client CLI, you would need to set it up first.
+To have a fully-functional client CLI, you would need to set it up first.
 You can accomplish that with:

 ```shell
 miden init